Call for In-use Track Papers

 - Assessment of the Semantic Web technologies from diverse points of view, such as:

-- Uptake outside the boundaries of research institutions
+- Uptake outside the Semantic Web research community

 - Scalability of Semantic Web solutions and their large scale deployment

-- Technical strengths and weaknesses especially in comparison with alternative technologies (e.g., databases, model-driven engineering)
+- Technical strengths and weaknesses especially in comparison with alternative technologies (e.g., database management systems, model-driven engineering)

 - Costs and benefits of implementing, deploying, using, and managing Semantic Web technologies

-- Risks and opportunities of using Semantic Web technologies in organizations with respect to their businesses and customer
+- Risks and opportunities of using Semantic Web technologies in organizations with respect to their businesses and customers

 - Lessons learned and best practices from deploying and using an application or service based on Semantic Web technologies